Donkey Cabbages: Synopsis

 A huntsman gave an old woman alms.
 She told him to go to a tree where nine birds fought for a cloak.
 If he shot among them, one would die and they would drop the cloak that turned out to be a wishing cloak.
 Furthermore, if he swallowed the heart of the dead bird, he would find a gold coin by his pillow every morning.

 He went out into the world and came to a castle where an old witch lived with her beautiful daughter.
 The witch knew about the bird's heart and told her daughter what she must do to steal it.
-She gave the man a drink, and the bird's heart came up.
+She gave the huntsman a drink and the bird's heart came up.
 The daughter swallowed it herself.
-Then the witch told her that she had to steal the wishing cloak as well, and how to do it.
+Then the witch told her that she had to steal the wishing cloak as well and how to do it.
 The daughter looked at the Garnet Mountain and told the huntsman that she wished she were there.
 He took her under the cloak and wished them both there.
-He slept there and she stole the cloak and wished herself back home.
+The huntsman slept there and she stole the cloak and wished herself back home.

-Three giants saw him and talked of killing him, but the third said that a cloud would carry him away.
+Three giants saw the huntsman and talked of killing him, but the third said that a cloud would carry him away.
 He climbed up the mountain and rode off on a cloud.
-It took him to a cabbage/lettuce garden.
-He was so hungry that he ate some, and it turned him into a donkey.
-He went on and found a different patch of cabbage/lettuce which turned him back into a man.
+It took him to a cabbage garden.
+He was so hungry that he ate some and it turned him into a donkey.
+The huntsman went on and found a different patch of cabbage which turned him back into a human.
 He took both kinds of vegetables and went back to the castle.
-He told the witch that he was a royal messenger sent to fetch the finest vegetables for the king, but he was afraid that the heat would make it wither.
-The witch asked for some.
+The huntsman told the old witch that he was a royal messenger sent to fetch the finest vegetables for the king, but he was afraid that the heat would make it wither.
+The old witch asked for some.
 He gave it to her and she, her maidservant, and the daughter all ate the cooked vegetables and became donkeys.
 The huntsman sold them to a miller, telling him to give the old one (the witch) one meal a day and three beatings, the younger one (the maidservant) three meals and two beatings, and the youngest (the witch's daughter) three meals and one beating.

 After a time, he came back to the miller to see how the donkeys were doing.
 The miller told him that the oldest donkey was dead, but the two younger donkeys were so sad he thought they would die.
 The huntsman bought them back and turned them back into women.
-The witch's daughter told him where the cloak was and said she would give him back the heart as it had been stolen, but he said it would make no difference, if they wed, so they married shortly afterwards.
+The old witch's daughter told him where the cloak was and said she would give him back the heart as it had been stolen, but he said it would make no difference, if they wed, so they married shortly afterwards.